The Role of Feature Interactions in Graph-based Tabular Deep Learning

-To support our argument, we take the following steps.
+\outline{Outline} To support our analysis, we take the following steps.
 In \cref{sec:related-work}, we review the existing literature on \gtdl methods and identify their limitations in the evaluation and validation of learned feature interactions.
-In \cref{sec:method}, we argue that synthetic datasets and quantitative metrics are necessary to evaluate the graph structure.
-In \cref{sec:analysis}, we show and discuss the results of controlled experiments to demonstrate our claims.
-Specifically, we highlight key reasons why explicitly modeling and evaluating feature graphs not only enhances predictive performance but also makes models more interpretable and reliable.
+In \cref{sec:method}, we introduce a framework to systematically evaluate how well predictive \gtdl methods learn the graph structure.
+The two key parts of this framework are (i) synthetic datasets with known ground-truth graphs, and (ii) a metric to quantitatively assess the accuracy of learned graphs.
+In \cref{sec:analysis}, we discuss the results of controlled experiments to showcase the framework.
+Specifically, we show that existing \gtdl methods fail to recover meaningful feature interactions, and that enforcing the true interaction structure improves predictive performance.
 In \cref{sec:conclusion}, we give a concluding discussion and propose future research directions.

 \insertbib